-Circle and Sasai Fintech Collaborate to Expand Access to USDC in Africa
+Circle And Sasai Fintech Collaborate To Expand Access To USDC In Africa

-(MENAFN- News.Africa-Wire) NEW YORK, United States of America, March 24, 2026/ -- Circle Internet Group, Inc. (NYSE: CRCL), one of the world’s leading internet financial platform companies, today announced a collaboration between one of its affiliates and Sasai Fintech, a business of Cassava Technologies (, to accelerate USDC adoption and expand internet-native financial infrastructure across Africa.
-Issued through Circle’s regulated affiliates, USDC is a fully-reserved, transparent payment stablecoin redeemable 1:1 for U.S. dollars, powering programmable payments and financial applications worldwide.
+Circle Internet Group, Inc. (NYSE: CRCL), one of the world's leading internet financial platform companies, today announced a collaboration between one of its affiliates and Sasai Fintech, a business of Cassava Technologies ( ), to accelerate USDC adoption and expand internet-native financial infrastructure across Africa.
+Issued through Circle's regulated affiliates, USDC is a fully-reserved, transparent payment stablecoin redeemable 1:1 for U.S. dollars, powering programmable payments and financial applications worldwide.

 Stablecoin use in Africa is growing rapidly, driven by mobile-first consumers, cross-border commerce, and a rapidly expanding digital economy.
 Together, Circle and Sasai Fintech will explore practical applications for USDC and how Circle's full stack platform can support reducing costs, frictions and settlement time for Sasai's enterprise and consumer customers.